dswenn/dswenn.github.io/library.md

 57. The Circular Economy – A User’s Guide by Walter R. Stahel
 58. Manifesto for a Moral Revolution by Jacqueline Novogratz

+## Summer 2020

+59. Long Walk to Freedom by Nelson Mandela
+60. Essentials by David Whyte
+61. Get Together by Bailey Richardson, Kevin Huynh, and Kai Elmer Sotto

 ## Currently Reading
 59. Why We're Polarized by Ezra Klein (8%)
 60. How Buildings Learn by Stewart Brand (8%)
-61. Long Walk to Freedom by Nelson Mandela (60%)
+61. On China by Henry Kissinger (20%)
+62. Influence by Robert B. Cialdini (52%)

 ## Reading List
 47. Edible Forest Gardens Vol 1 by Dave Jacke & Eric Toensmeier (36%)